 Direct Contact

 The best way to reach us is by email.
-When reaching out about joining the lab or collaborating, please include a brief statement of your interests and any relevant background — a CV or transcript helps but is not required for initial enquiries.
+When writing about joining the lab or a potential collaboration, a short note about your background and interests goes a long way.
+A CV or transcript is helpful but not required.

 Principal Investigator, NanoWireless Lab